brucemoran/sbatch_nxf_creator/README.md

 # Create SBATCH files for your Nextflow runs

 ## Overview
-This repo was created to simplify and organise the use of Nextflow with SLURM via .sbatch files.
+This repo was created to simplify and organise the use of Nextflow with SLURM via `.sbatch` files.
 Specifically it is of use in projects where more samples will be added, and the basic structure of those runs will be the same.
-It uses a YAML config that holds all information on the runs to date, and config of the Nextflow pipeline.
+It uses a YAML config that holds all information on the runs to date, and the command for the run's Nextflow pipeline.
 This sounds like something Nextflow should/does do but I couldn't get it to work so made this, and the repo for ease of deployment.

 NB that this was made for a specific HPC, Sonic in University College Dublin so as always YMMV.

+NBB as Sonic doesn't have `mksquashfs` (I think this is the issue!) on nodes, we are required to pull contianers prior to running the `nf-core` pipelines.
+The `nf-core tools download` method was not functional when this was being set up, and so [`nfcore_download_singularity`](https://github.com/brucemoran/nfcore_download_singularity) was created to do this.
+Use it on a server with `nf-core tools` and `Singularity`, then transfer the dir to Sonic/your HPC and change `$NXF_SINGULARITY_CACHEDIR` to point to the `singularity-images` dir.

 ## Usage
 1) Create a base directory for your project, e.g. `mkdir /home/me/project/`.